 If you are looking for a healthier take on sweetened condensed milk, you’ll love this vegan alternative.
 Not only is it made using better-for-you ingredients, but it utilizes natural sweeteners rather than processed sugar.

-The taste of this recipe is similar to the real thing but with earthier undertones.
+The taste of this milk recipe is similar to the real thing but with earthier undertones.
 But if you are used to naturally sweetened baked goods, you probably won’t even notice.

 For those with coconut allergies, this recipe is perfect.
 It does not utilize coconut milk or oil.